dracoDevs/go-ebay-plus/README.md

 The following API calls are currently implemented, with limited field support:

+-   GetItem
+-   EndItem
 -   AddFixedPriceItem
+-   ReviseFixedPriceItem
 -   VerifyAddFixedPriceItem
--   ReviseFixedPriceItem
--   GetItem

-## Implemented in go-ebay-plus

-The following API calls have been added into this fork for extended usage:

--   EndItem

 If you'd like to help out, either completing these api calls, or adding new ones would be great!